 3. Seamless user experience

-Touchscreen performance parameters are wider today than at any time in history.
+are wider today than at any time in history.
 They must be able to provide a seamless user experience, whether wearing gloves or not and behind thick and robust coverglass, yet still deliver fast, accurate single or multi-touch responses.

 Today’s touchscreens can be designed to operate reliably in extremely cold environments, in wet or humid conditions, or where harsh treatment or frequent heavy impacts against the cover glass can be expected.

 Getting your specification right at the beginning of your project is key.
-Working with a partner like andersDX who have experienced electronics and mechanical engineers will help you identify the best combination of components.
+Working with a partner like Anders who have experienced electronics and mechanical engineers will help you identify the best combination of components.
 Making the right choice early is important to ensure the required features can be delivered, and can help simplify fine-tuning and avoid unexpected problems later in the project.